Online casino legal vs illegal: The ANJ guide to playing safely in France

 What is the difference between legal and illegal online casinos in France?

-The fundamental difference lies in the authorization: only sites approved by the ANJ (National Games Authority) are legal for sports betting, horse racing, and poker.
+The fundamental difference lies in the approval: only sites authorized by the ANJ (National Gaming Authority) are legal for sports betting, horse racing betting, and poker.
 Online casinos offering slot machines or roulette are strictly prohibited in France, regardless of their foreign license.

-How can you tell if an online casino is legal in France?
+How do I know if an online casino is legal in France?

-Check for the official logo and ANJ approval number at the bottom of the homepage.
-If these are missing, the site operates illegally and exposes you to financial risks with no possible recourse.
+Check for the presence of the official logo and the ANJ approval number at the bottom of the homepage.
+If these details are missing, the site operates illegally and exposes you to financial risks without any possible recourse.
 You can also consult the list of approved operators on the regulator's official website.

-What are the risks of playing on an illegal online casino?
+What are the risks of playing at an illegal online casino?

-Players are exposed to software cheating, personal data theft, and non-payment of winnings.
-In case of a dispute, the ANJ and the Gaming Mediator are not authorized to intervene with unapproved operators.
+Players expose themselves to software cheating, personal data theft, and the non-payment of winnings.
+In the event of a dispute, the ANJ and the Games Mediator are not competent to intervene with non-approved operators.
 You have no legal protection to recover your money or contest uncredited bonuses.

 Why are some online casinos not authorized in France?

-French legislation, stemming from Law No. 2010-476, specifically prohibits pure online games of chance such as slot machines.
-The Interior Ministry's approval for opening a casino only applies to physical establishments in specific geographic areas.
+French legislation, arising from Law No. 2010-476, specifically prohibits pure games of chance online, such as slot machines.
+The approval from the Ministry of the Interior to open a casino only applies to land-based establishments in specific geographical areas.
 Consequently, virtual casino activity remains prohibited to protect players.

 Is an online casino without an ANJ license reliable?

-No, an offshore license (such as Curaçao or Malta) has no legal value in France.
-These sites do not comply with player protection obligations imposed by the Internal Security Code.
+No, an offshore license (such as Curaçao or Malta) has no legal value on French territory.
+These sites do not respect the player protection obligations imposed by the Internal Security Code.
 They can disappear overnight with players' funds without any legal consequences for them.

-Is it illegal to play on foreign online casinos in France?
+Is it forbidden to play at foreign online casinos in France?

 Operating the site is illegal, but players residing in France are rarely prosecuted criminally.
-However, the ANJ regularly publishes a blacklist and blocks access to these sites via internet service providers.
-It is strongly discouraged to play on them as you lose all guarantees of security and game fairness.
+However, the ANJ regularly publishes a blacklist and blocks access to these sites through internet service providers.
+It is highly discouraged to play there as you lose all guarantees of security and game fairness.

 How to recognize an unauthorized gambling site?

 Beware of sites that promise aggressive bonuses without clearly displaying their French approval.
-Check if the site offers prohibited games like online casino games or e-sports betting, which is a sure sign of illegality.
-If in doubt, cross-reference the URL with the list of prohibited sites published by the ANJ.
+Check if the site offers prohibited games such as online casino or e-sports betting, which is a sure sign of illegality.
+In case of doubt, cross-reference the URL with the list of prohibited sites distributed by the ANJ.